Hoba meteorite: Discovery

 The Hoba meteorite left no preserved crater and its discovery was a chance event.
 In 1920, the owner of the land, Jacobus Hermanus Brits, encountered the object while ploughing one of his fields with an ox.
-During this work, he heard a loud metallic scratching sound and the plough came to an abrupt halt.
+While working the field, he heard a loud metallic scratching sound and the plough came to an abrupt halt.
 The obstruction was excavated, identified as a meteorite and described by Mr. Brits, whose report was published in 1920 and can be viewed at the Grootfontein Museum in Namibia.

 Friedrich Wilhelm Kegel took the first published photograph of the Hoba meteorite.